-FAGE USA Dairy Industry, Inc. Equity interest December 31, 2017 100.0% Country of incorporation USA U.S. operating subsidiary with its primary activity being the operation of the Group's U.S. yogurt production facility and the distribution of its products in the U.S. FAGE USA, Corp.
+Equity interest December 31, 2018 Country of incorporation FAGE USA Dairy Industry, Inc. 100.0% USA U.S. operating subsidiary with its primary activity being the operation of the Group's U.S. yogurt production facility and the distribution of its products in the U.S. FAGE USA, Corp.
 100.0% USA U.S. operating subsidiary with its primary activity being the provision of sales and marketing services to FAGE USA Dairy Industry, Inc.